 Read More about the Neurosensory Disorders Center

 The UC Neuroscience Institute Neurotrauma Center treats patients with traumatic brain and spine injuries.
-It is based at the Trauma Center atthe University of Cincinnati Medical Center, the only Level 1 adult trauma center in the region.
+It is based at the Trauma Center at the University of Cincinnati Medical Center, the only Level 1 adult trauma center in the region.
 Recognized regionally and around the country for its leadership in trauma care, the Trauma Center is nationally certified by the American College of Surgeons.
-In addition, University Hospital is home to a nationally certified Adult Burn Unit, the only such unit in the region.
+In addition, UC Medical Center is home to a nationally certified Adult Burn Unit, the only such unit in the region.

-The specialists of the Neurotrauma Center play a life-saving and life-enhancing role in this multidisciplinary effort, and are supported by University Air Care (one of the nation's most advanced emergency air medical transport services) and the Center for Emergency Care at University Hospital.
+The specialists of the Neurotrauma Center play a life-saving and life-enhancing role in this multidisciplinary effort, and are supported by University Air Care (one of the nation's most advanced emergency air medical transport services) and the Center for Emergency Care at UC Medical Center.

 Read More about the Neurotrauma Center